 AWS GuardDuty

-You can integrate InsightIDR with AWS GuardDuty in order to receive third-party alerts.
-AWS GuardDuty produces data in the form of CloudWatch events, which are then sent to InsightIDR via an SQS Queue.
+AWS GuardDuty findings are alerts generated by the service when it detects potential security threats or unusual behavior in your AWS environment.
+You can integrate InsightIDR with AWS GuardDuty to receive third-party alerts.
+AWS GuardDuty produces data in the form of EventBridge events, which are then sent to InsightIDR using an Amazon Simple Queue Service (SQS) queue.

-Before InsightIDR can start ingesting data from AWS GuardDuty, you must enable AWS GuardDuty and ensure CloudWatch events are set up.
-To learn more about CloudWatch events, see https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html.
+Before InsightIDR can start ingesting data from AWS GuardDuty, you must:

 To ensure InsightIDR can retrieve data from AWS GuardDuty, there are a few components that must be set up within the AWS Management Console.